luqmanoop/ng-redundancy/readme.md

 # ng-redundancy
-> This package, when required, forces yours application to be redundant with exit code 0.
+> This package, when required, aggressively makes your app redundant by terminating the node process with exit code 0

 ## Install
 ```bash